Didisimmons/MMA-Haircare/TEST.md

     ![New quantity box on shopping bag page](readme-files/readme/testing/man56.png "New quantity box on shopping bag page")

     ![New quantity box on shopping bag page number centred](readme-files/readme/testing/centeredqty.png "New quantity box on shopping bag page number centred")
+The number was centred to improve the design for the user.